hugodecasta/remarkable-cloud-js/README.md

 ### ZIP MAP data representation

 In the reMarkable case, ZIP data representing file content often uses the document's ID as a path component.
-As it is (most of the time) impossible to know this ID in advance, we propose the following zip data representation to post in zip_map APIs:
+As it is (most of the time) impossible to know this ID in advance, we propose the following zip data representation to use in some APIs arguments:

  - the ZIP MAP object is reprenseted by a flat JSON object.
  - each property represents a path.